Gruntfuggly/calendar/README.md

 | calendar.outlook.clientId     | | Your client ID for your outlook calendar     |
 | calendar.outlook.clientSecret | | Your client secret for your outlook calendar |
 -->

+*Note: Reminders are purely notifications in VSCode and are independent of your actual calendar reminders.*

 ## Donate

 If you find this extension useful, please feel free to donate <a href="https://paypal.me/Gruntfuggly">here</a>.
 Thanks!